kavindumadushanka972/Simple-Server-NodeJS/README.md

-# Railway Ticketing System
+# Simple Server Using NodeJS

-This is a my 3rd year project code backup.
-Will be updated when I'm working on it.
+This is a simple server side code to up and run as an online server or local server

 # Before Run(If you run in a local machine)